-Delegation poker is a method to give autonomy, define the level of delegation and clarify expectations between a team lead and a team.
-But you easily adopt it to a 1-on-1 situation where you as a people manager define a delegation with a direct.
+Delegation poker is a method to give autonomy, define the level of delegation and clarify expectations.
+And you can use it in a 1-on-1 situation where you as a people manager define a delegation with a direct.

 Here's how it works, using an example between a product lead and a product manager (PM):

 - You pick a topics or task, e.g. "Writing release notes after a sprint"

 - From the perspective of the person delegating, both lead and PM pick a level of delegation that they expect:

 - Tell: Lead will tell PM what to do (= no autonomy)